 About Canyonland Solar

-Photos of Dolores Canyon Solar construction.
+August 2025: Updated photos of Dolores Canyon Solar construction courtesy of Mitch Risenhoover.
 Juwi, Inc. is the project developer of the site.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This project was originally proposed as Coyote Gulch Solar.
-The developer, Juwi, Inc. is a German-owned corporation with a US office in Boulder, Co.
+The developer, Juwi, Inc. is a German-owned corporation with a US office in Boulder, CO.
 They are proposing a 960 acre solar facility consisting of 300,000 solar panels.
 The project will likely be sold before completion, possibly more than once or to more than one buyer.
 There are nearly 4,500 acres under agreement with landowners in the Goodman Point neighborhood of Montezuma County in southwest Colorado, 10 miles northwest of Cortez.
+Not all of those are willing participants.
 The landowner agreements give the company the ability to expand "as needed" on agricultural/residential zoned land.

 YOU NEED TO KNOW THESE FACTS: